Willtrade

 |---|---|

-| No regulatory approval | WillTrade is not authorized by Sebi or the Rbi, so there is no formal recourse if money is lost. |
+| No regulatory approval | WillTrade is not authorized by Sebi or the RBI, so there may be no formal regulator-backed channel to seek recourse. |

-| Referral spillover | Incentives to invite others propagate the financial risk to friends and family. |
+| Referral spillover | Referral incentives can spread the same financial risk to friends and family members. |

-Proceed with maximum caution and avoid depositing real money.
+If you encounter this platform, use maximum caution and avoid depositing real money.

 How to Report a Suspicious Trading App?

-- Collect all evidence.
+- Collect all available evidence.

 - Save screenshots, payment receipts, chat logs, emails, and any proof of transactions.

-- File a complaint with cybercrime authorities.
+- Submit a complaint to cybercrime authorities.

 - Use the official national portal to file complaints online.